xubingyue/avocadodb/Documentation/Books/Manual/Administration/Configuration/OperatingSystem.md

     export GLIBCXX_FORCE_NEW=1

-before starting `arangod`.
+before starting `avocadod`.

 32bit
 -----

-While it is possible to compile ArangoDB on 32bit system, this is not a recommended environment.
+While it is possible to compile AvocadoDB on 32bit system, this is not a recommended environment.
 64bit systems can address a significantly bigger memory region.